Clemson vs. North Carolina: Sportsbook promo codes, odds, spread, over/under - January 6

 - Odds to win the national championship: +7500

-- Oddsmakers rate Clemson much lower (33rd in college basketball) than the computer rankings do (24th-best).

-- The Tigers have had the fifth-biggest change in terms of their national championship odds, improving from +20000 at the start of the season to +7500.
+- Oddsmakers have moved the Tigers' national championship odds up from +20000 at the beginning of the season to +7500.
+Among all teams in the country, that is the fifth-biggest change.

-- The implied probability of Clemson winning the national championship, based on its +7500 moneyline odds, is 1.3%.
+- Clemson has a 1.3% chance of winning the national championship, based on its moneyline odds.

 North Carolina Futures Odds